Support Your Friend

 Tips on how to Support a Grieving Friend:

-Sometimes it’s hard to know what to say to support a grieving friend.
-Here are some helpful tips:
+Sometimes it’s hard to know what to say to support a grieving friend, so we wanted to make sure you had some helpful tips:

 2. Be genuine in your communication.
 If you do not know what to say, that’s OK.
 “I’m not sure what to say, but I want you to know that I care,” is affirming.
 No one has all the answers.

 3. Offer to help in concrete ways.
 For example, “I’m happy to come over and make dinner for you one night if you would like.”
 Rather than, “Let me know if there is anything I can do.”
-This makes it easier for your friend to access your help when he/she needs it.
+This makes it easier for your friend to access your help when they need it.

 6. Know when to seek additional help.
 If you sense that your friend is unstable, it is your moral and ethical responsibility to find/refer them to a mental health professional (http://locator.apa.org), suicide hotline (1-800-273-8255) or call 911.

-Communicate to your friend that you want to be a part of his/her grieving process and that you are comfortable with just listening.
+- Communicate to your friend that you want to be a part of their grieving process and that you are comfortable with just listening.

 If you knew your friend’s loved one who is deceased, talk about what you loved and miss about the deceased person.

-Do not say that you understand exactly what your friend is going through.
-Even if a significant loved one of yours has died, one’s reaction to death is very individualized.
+- Do not say that you understand exactly what your friend is going through.
+Even if someone in your life has died, one’s reaction to death is very individualized.

 – Information offered by: